 What is freezer burn, and how can you prevent it?

-Frozen food in the refrigerator
+Frozen foods sit in the refrigerator to thaw

 Adobe